FlexibleCoding/go/README.md

 # go
-To learn basic of Golang..
+To learn basic to advanced of Golang..